krzyszsz/BinaryDependencyPropagator/README.md

 they will be overridden by the newer versions of these dll-s

 WARNING-2:
-This tool has not been extensively tested.
-It is a prototype and not a production-ready solution.
+This tool has not been extensively tested; I only tried it with my projects and I can prove it works with the integration test.
+Having said that, it might not work with your project.

 Think of it as a template for building your own solution of your own problem.
 It is meant to be simple to modify so it looks more like a single-file script rather than a normal application.